Sage grouse numbers are worse than we thought and catastrophic consequences await if major action isn’t taken

 “What’s really emerged for me in making the series is, yes, it’s about the grouse; invariably the story is about the bird, but it’s really about us.
 How we live with these ‘controversial’ wild creatures really tells us more about our divisions as a society.
 The sage grouse podcast was really an exploration of the urban-rural divide in this country—the divisions between conservatives and liberals, environmentalists and land-based people who are trying to make a living in rural America right now.”

 While Swartout is in line with this localized thinking, he added one more caveat.

-Journalists tend to be unabashedly honest, and when they’re speaking to a fellow journalist it can sometimes be enhanced more.
-Before we ended our conversation, Ahearn left me with one last note.
-One we all know deep down; one that hurts regardless of that.
+Journalists tend to be unabashedly honest, and when they’re speaking to a fellow journalist it can sometimes be enhanced.
+Before we ended our conversation, Ahearn left me with one last note, one we all know deep down, and one that hurts, regardless of that.